Agricultural Literacy Curriculum Matrix

 FoodMASTER: Food Safety

-Students will measure the temperature of cold, lukewarm and hot water using a thermometer, learn about the growth of microorganisms by observing yeast growth at varying temperatures and learn proper techniques for hand washing.
-The use of Glo Germ (TM) gel will visually reinforce the importance of personal hygiene/hand washing.
+Students measure the temperature of cold, lukewarm, and hot water using a thermometer, investigate the growth of microorganisms by observing yeast growth at varying temperatures, and practice proper techniques for hand washing.
+The use of Glo Germ (TM) gel visually reinforces the importance of personal hygiene/hand washing.
+Grades 3-5

 Activity 1: Temperature and Microorganisms